Les Paul Special Tribute - Humbucker - Worn White Satin

 The rounded C profile of the neck offers ample sustain, but it’s not so comfortable for those with wrist or shoulder pain.
 However, many players prefer a breezier tone over a rounded C profile, especially in the modern age when cleaner tones have become the norm.

 The body of the Tribute is made in the USA.
-Its rounded C profile is mid-sized and sits somewhere between the classic and the Standard models.
+Its rounded C profile is mid-sized and sits between the classic and the Standard models.

 Weight-relieved Studio neck